dylans0ng/dylans0ng.github.io/_posts/2023-01-22-how-excel-can-change-your-life.md

 ## Lays the foundation of learning other skills
 If you're aiming for a job such as a data analyst or a data scientist, then Excel is a **great starting point** not only because it is easy to learn, but also because it teaches you the skills that **can be transferred to other more advanced tools** such as SQL, Power BI, etc.

+In other words, if you wanted to get started somewhere but don't know where to start, **start with Excel**.